GreyElaina/EnergyLevelTransition/README.md

 ## License

-This Mod is available under the MIT License.
+This Mod is available under the GPLv3 License.

 # Table Of Contents